PM vows to ‘double down’ on net zero after admitting ‘consensus is gone’

 Downing Street said on Wednesday the Government would continue to support the initiative and explore ways to “bring the full weight of the UK private finances sector” behind the scheme.

+“There will be financial leadership, and the turning point, if you like, the theme of Cop and all the discussions is, how do we leverage in private finance,” he said.

+“How do you make this an investment-led initiative, so that it’s not just about giving money or donations?”

-However, the World Wide Fund for Nature said failing to invest in the fund “falls short” of Sir Keir’s commitment for the UK to be “all in” on climate action and urged him to reconsider the move.
+However, the WWF said failing to invest in the fund “falls short” of Sir Keir’s commitment for the UK to be “all in” on climate action and urged him to reconsider the move.

 Greenpeace said the Prime Minister should put “his money where his mouth is” and offer funding to the scheme, while ActionAid called on the UK and other nations to “ramp up their ambition” on the green transition.